 Any courses concerned with Hinduism, Buddhism, Islam, East Asian religions, or Spiritual Dimensions of Healing.

-Courses such as Religion and Modern Culture and Jews and Judaism in the U.S.
+Courses such as God in America and Jews and Judaism in the U.S.

-Religion 390: Interpreting Religion, required for the major AND MINOR.
+Religion 410 (Interpreting Religion), required for the major and minor.

 Suggested curricular flow through the major